 What is National Voter Registration Day?

-National Voter Registration Day is celebrated every year on the fourth Tuesday of September.
-First celebrated in 2012, it is a nonpartisan civic holiday that celebrates our democracy, and one that involves the collective efforts of thousands of volunteers, nonprofit organizations, businesses, schools, libraries, election officials, and more from all over the country.
+National Voter Registration Day, first celebrated in 2012, is a nonpartisan holiday celebrating our democracy.
+This day involves the collective efforts of thousands of volunteers, nonprofit organizations, businesses, schools, libraries, election officials, and more from all over the country.

-National Voter Registration Day is supported by the National Association of Secretaries of State (NASS), the National Association of State Election Directors (NASED), the National Association of Election Officials (Election Center) and the U.S. Election Assistance Commission (EAC).
-The holiday’s Steering Committee is composed of a diverse, non-partisan group of civic and business leaders, as well as, election officials from both sides of the aisle.
+National Voter Registration Day is supported by the National Association of Secretaries of State (NASS), the National Association of State Election Directors (NASED), the National Association of Election Officials (Election Center), and the U.S. Election Assistance Commission (EAC).
+In addition, the holiday’s Steering Committee is composed of a diverse, nonpartisan group of civic and business leaders and elected officials from both sides of the aisle.

 Ready to Learn More?

-- Visit Votes PA to register as a first-time voter, check your registration status, update your information, apply for a mail-in or absentee ballot and more
+- Visit vote.pa.gov to register as a first-time voter, check your registration status, update your information, apply for a mail-in or absentee ballot, and more.

 - Review the Votes PA Resource Center for applications and forms in various languages along with FAQs